john-s-m/mycache/README.md

     specifies the number of threads

-  -e <number events as an integer>
+  -e <number read/write actions as an integer>

-    specifies the of read/write events events each thread should excute
+    specifies the number of read/write actions/events that each thread should execute

   -r